The Common Guild_Robert Barry crop.jpeg

 Access

 We are committed to using fully accessible venues wherever possible and develop bespoke solutions for each project or event.
-This includes the provision of subtitles, captions or transcripts to accompany film or video works and large print guides.
+This includes, for example, the provision of subtitles, captions or transcripts to accompany film or video works and large print guides.
 Our talks are audio recorded and made available online on our website and Soundcloud where appropriate.

 For any questions about access, please contact: info@thecommonguild.org.uk in advance of a visit.